So, you’ve decided to plant a vegetable garden.

 You can also note ideas you’d like to try for different seasons or next year, make sketches, plan your garden, and collect inspirational bits.

-Pick up a simple binder to begin with, then add a handsome journal your wish list – family members will love this great gift idea!
+Pick up a simple binder to begin with, then add a handsome journal to your wish list – family members will love this great gift idea!

 Reap the Rewards